microsoft/lst-bench/metrics/notebooks/README.md

 EVENT_IDS = ["single_user_1", "single_user_2", "single_user_3"]
 ```

-You can determine the available experiment identifiers and start times by running the following query against the database:
+You can determine the available experiment identifiers and start times by using the ``listExperiments.ipynb`` notebook.

 # Adding drivers for storage layers